Biden’s State of the Union address comes at fraught moment - NewsBreak

 The voting legislation written by congressional Democrats would bring in the biggest overhaul of the U.S. elections in a generation by striking down hurdles to voting enacted in the name of election security.
 Republicans say the changes are not aimed at fairness but at giving Democrats an advantage in elections.

 Biden will also push the Senate to confirm Ketanji Brown Jackson to be the first Black woman on the Supreme Court.
-He nominated her last week.State of the Union: Amid disputes, common cause for Ukraine
+He nominated her last week.School mask mandate to end in west coast states

 Ahead of the speech, the physician’s office for Congress announced that it was lifting the House’s face-covering requirement after the federal government eased its guidelines for mask wearing.
 Now, mask wearing will be a personal choice in the House chamber, which will be open to all members of Congress, but still no guests.